KhronosGroup/KSCAF_DocRequirements/README.md

 Using Atom means you also need to do a few things manually to enable your work flow.
 You also need to provide the Asiidoc theme file.
 From the command line your bring all the elements together to either render a PDF or HTML:

-asciidoctor -r asciidoctor-pdf -b pdf -a pdf-style=themes/default-theme.yml Guidelines_0_MainTopLevelAllIncludes.adoc
+asciidoctor -r asciidoctor-pdf -b pdf -a pdf-style=themes/default-theme.yml Requirements_0_MainTopLevelAllIncludes.adoc

 Not all Asciidoc layout features are available to embed in the document and therefore means editing the theme file.
 The theme file is copied from asciidoctor-pdf Git repository and edited a little to try and match the output PDF rendered document with that produced by the Editor FX.

 #### What does not work with Asciidoc attributes and AsciidocEditorFX
+* PDF style themes are ignored it seems (works when generating the PDF from the command line)
 * toc::[] not rendered in a specified place
 * docdate and locatedate date format could not change using i.e *locatedate: {sys: +%d-%m-%Y}*
 * Not able to customise header and footer.
 May be a post .yml CSS thing as the document is rendered to the relevant back end.
 Asciidoctor?